Millwall F.C.: In popular culture

-In seasons two (2013) and three (2014) of the Norwegian television series Lilyhammer, Paul Kaye guest stars as London gangster Duncan Hammer.
-The character implies that he is or was a supporter of Millwall, while discussing and using a "Millwall brick" to assault a debtor.

 The club's ground The Den doubled as The Dragons Lair, home ground of fictional team Harchester United in the television series Dream Team.
 It also appeared in episodes of the shows The Bill and Primeval.
 In literature, books such as "No One Likes Us, We Don't Care: True Stories from Millwall, Britain's Most Notorious Football Hooligans" by Andrew Woods focuses on the hooligan element of Millwall.
 Sunday Mirror columnist Michael Calvin spent the 2009–10 season covering Millwall, writing the book Family: Life, Death and Football.
 The book looks at the rivalry with West Ham United, the stabbing of a Millwall supporter and the Lions play-off success and promotion to The Championship under Kenny Jackett.